ariele2/IoT/README.md

    a.

-4. A simple webapp to start/stop recording and generate .csv files between selected time range.
+4. A simple webapp to start/stop recording, generate .csv files between selected time ranges and monitoring the sensors health.